Skip to content

 6. extract accountId from the access token and store { access, refresh, expires, accountId }

-Wizard path is openclaw onboard → auth choice openai-codex.
+Wizard path is openclaw onboard → auth choice openai.

 Profiles store an expires timestamp.